barneyhill/allele-specific/typst/main.typ

 Here, we formalise this SNP optimisation problem: given candidate indels heterozygous across a population, select the $k$ targets that maximise expected coverage under uncertainty about which haplotype carries each patient's de novo mutation.
 We extend this framework to portfolios of redundant ASO candidates targeting variants in high linkage disequilibrium, mitigating the risk of individual candidates failing during preclinical development.

 Applying our framework to 4,094 globally diverse phased genomes, we show that five optimally selected indels in _SCN2A_ achieve approximately 80% expected population coverage, with relatively equitable performance across ancestral groups.
-The FDA is considering new guidance on basket and umbrella trials for rare disease therapies @Prasad2025, opening the possibility of parallel trials for multiple ASOs matched to patient genetics.
+The FDA is considering new guidance on basket and umbrella trials for rare disease therapies @prasad_fdas_nodate, opening the possibility of parallel trials for multiple ASOs matched to patient genetics.

 // see also MHRA: https://www.gov.uk/government/publications/rare-therapies-and-uk-regulatory-considerations